Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Agent Dependency Perspective of PIBT

-PIBT only plans with hard dependencies, so we focus on that here and revisit soft dependencies later.
-Since $a_i$ has been planned and $a_j$ needs to be planned in the future, $a_j$'s path is constrained from colliding with $a_i$'s planned path.
-In the context of PIBT, given a hard dependency, instead of planning a different agent after planning $a_i$, PIBT plans for $a_j$ next (thereby allowing $a_j$ to \emph{inherit} $a_i$'s priority).

-Using this definition of agent dependencies, we reinterpret PIBT as searching over an Agent Dependency Graph. \begin{definition}[Agent Dependency Graph (AgDG)] An agent dependency graph is a directed graph where each agent is a node, and each edge denotes either a hard dependency ($a_i \rightarrow a_j$) or a soft dependency ($a_i \dashrightarrow a_j$). \end{definition}
+Using this definition of agent dependencies, we can reinterpret PIBT as searching over an Agent Dependency Graph. \begin{definition}[Agent Dependency Graph (AgDG)] An agent dependency graph is a directed graph where each agent is a node, and each edge denotes either a hard dependency ($a_i \rightarrow a_j$) or a soft dependency ($a_i \dashrightarrow a_j$). \end{definition}

+PIBT only plans with hard dependencies (we will revisit soft dependencies later).
 In PIBT, each $a_i.\pi$ is a one-step path, so each agent can depend on at most one other agent.
 Thus, PIBT's AgDG is a linked list.
-From the AgDG perspective, PIBT starts by planning the highest priority agent and then plans through all dependent agents until all of them have collision-free paths.
-Then, PIBT proceeds to the next-highest-priority unplanned agent and repeats this process until all agents are planned.
+PIBT first plans the highest priority agent and then plans through all dependent agents until all of them have collision-free paths.
+Then, it proceeds to the next-highest-priority unplanned agent and repeats this process until all agents are planned.